aspnet-contrib/AspNet.Security.OAuth.Providers/docs/sign-in-with-apple.md

 Unlike other providers, the `ClientSecret` property is not used as _Sign in with Apple_ does not use a static client secret value.
 Instead the client secret has to be generated using a private key file provided by Apple from the Developer Portal that is used with the Key ID and Team ID to create a signed JSON Web Token (JWT).

-The provider comes with a built-in extension method ([`UsePrivateKey(string)`](https://github.com/aspnet-contrib/AspNet.Security.OAuth.Providers/blob/8e4c19008f518f3730bab90a980e01347ba6f3d3/src/AspNet.Security.OAuth.Apple/AppleAuthenticationOptionsExtensions.cs#L20-L33 "UsePrivateKey() extension method")) to generate they secret from a `.p8` certificate file on disk that you provide.
+The provider comes with a built-in extension method `UsePrivateKey(string)` to generate they secret from a `.p8` certificate file on disk that you provide.
 Here's a code example:

 ```csharp
 services.AddAuthentication(options => /* Auth configuration */)